Psycho649/minecraft-timeline/README.md

 ## Thank you

-Thanks to everyone who shared, enjoyed and contributed to this small project.
+> Thanks to everyone who shared, enjoyed and contributed to this small project.
 Over the years, I have received many kind messages of people thanking me for creating Minecraft Timeline, and if it wasn't for your support, I wouldn't be still mantaining this.
 So, thank you, and let's enjoy many Minecraft updates to come!

-\- Henry
+>
+> \-Henry

+Also real thanks to Henry for making this timeline.

+~ Blockydablocks

 ---